targetteal/o2-pt/rule-book.md

 Circles are composed of roles and inner circles, not people.
 You are a member of the circle if you fill a role in that same circle.

-Inner circle properties (name, purpose, accountabilities, and artifacts) can only be changed in the adapt mode of its outer circle meeting.
+Inner circle properties (name, purpose, accountabilities, and artifacts) can only be changed in the _Adapt Mode_ of its outer circle meeting.

 A circle artifact can be accessed by all circle members, except if it has been delegated to a specific role in that circle.